Traffic Regulation Order (TRO)

 1) The Borough Council of Thurrock, in exercise of their powers under Section 14(1) of the Road Traffic Regulation Act 1984 and all other powers, has made an Order the effect of which is to:

-- prohibit any vehicle from travelling along Springhouse Road between its mini roundabouts at its junctions with Southend Road and Gardener Avenue
+i) prohibit any vehicle from travelling along Brennan Road between its junctions with Civic Square and its junction with Feenan Highway

-2) The purpose of the Order is to enable Thurrock Council to carry out carriageway resurfacing.
+2) The purpose of the Order is to enable Thurrock Council to carry out the removal of the mini roundabouts and then resurface the carriageway following the installation of a cycle track in Brennan Road.

-5) The Order will come into force on Monday 1 August at 10am.
-The closure will then be in force daily between the hours of 8am and 5pm until Thursday 4 August 2022.
+4) The Order will come into force on Monday 13 June 2022 at 8am.
+The closure will be in force daily between the hours of 8am and 5pm until Friday 24 June 2022.
 It only applies to those days and times when indicated on site by the presence of the appropriate traffic signs in accordance with The Traffic Signs Regulations and General Directions 2016.